yuhangc9321/00-error-messages-lab/README.md

 3. Once your code is passing with the `rspec` command, you are finished!

 Feel proud.
 Being able to read an error message and fix it, no matter how basic, is a huge step in being a programmer.
 Get comfortable with broken code.
 It's totally normal in programming.

+## One last thing

+Sometimes when you try to fix an error, you will get a **different** error.
+Remember: **this is a good thing**.
+It means that you fixed the first error and you're one step closer to getting rid of ALL of the errors!

 ## Video